Nine men's morris: Strategy

 At the beginning of the game, it is more important to place pieces in versatile locations rather than to try to form mills immediately and make the mistake of concentrating one's pieces in one area of the board.
 An ideal position, which typically results in a win, allows a player to shuttle one piece back and forth between two mills, removing a piece every turn.

 Variants

 Three men's morris

 Three men's morris, also called nine-holes, is played on the points of a grid of 2×2 squares, or in the squares of a grid of 3×3 squares, as in tic-tac-toe.
 The game is for two players; each player has three men.
 The players put one man on the board in each of their first three plays, winning if a mill is formed (as in tic-tac-toe).
-After that, each player moves one of his men, according to one of the following rules versions:
+After that, each player moves one of the player's men, according to one of the following rules versions:

 A player wins by forming a mill.

 H. J. R. Murray calls version No. 1 "nine holes", and version No. 2 "three men's morris" or "the smaller merels".